textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 Excerpts automatically generated from the article body are possible through "plugins (Textpattern Resources: excerpts)":http://textpattern.org/categoryarchive/?c=excerpts.

-h4. ...break an article list into columns, or insert ads between certain articles in a list?
+h4. …break an article list into columns, or insert ads between certain articles in a list?

 Use the @limit@, @offset@ and @pageby@ attributes of "txp:article":http://textbook.textpattern.net/wiki/index.php?title=article: